DiyaSharma15/Exploratory-Data-Analysis/README.md

-# Exploratory Data Analysis on Layoffs (2020-2023)
+# Exploratory Data Analysis on Layoffs (2020-2023) Description

 This project demonstrates my ability to perform SQL-based exploratory data analysis (EDA) on a dataset containing information about layoffs from March 2020 to March 2023.